js-uri/csc-212/labs/Lab 4 Priority Queues/readme.md

 ### Background Info

 Priority Queues are a special form of queue that allow for "cutting in line".
-This is beneficial when you want to want to enforce a FIFO (first in first out) ordering schema while also allowing more important entries to have priority.
+This is beneficial when you want to enforce a FIFO (first in first out) ordering schema while also allowing more important entries to have priority.

 #### Linked List